 - 10 vegetables that you can successfully grow in your straw bale garden.

-My impetus for trying straw bale gardening came from questions I received on it at a couple of seminars in the spring of 2018.
+My impetus for trying gardening with straw bales came from questions I received on it at a couple of seminars in the spring of 2018.
 Some attendees had good luck, and although I tried it many years ago with poor luck, I now had some references to follow that made a big difference.

 The area I chose was just inside the area I exercise my daughter’s two dogs.
 It had a chain-link fence to train the climbing vegetable on as well as a structure to lean the bales against.